Erlendur Haraldsson: Deathbed phenomena

-In 1971, Erlendur co-authored with Karlis Osis the book At the Hour of Death, describing research into deathbed visions in the United States and India that they interpreted as more consistent with the hypothesis of a transition experience than with the "extinction hypothesis".
+In 1971, Erlendur coauthored with Karlis Osis the book At the Hour of Death, describing research into deathbed visions in the United States and India that they interpreted as more consistent with the hypothesis of a transition experience than with the "extinction hypothesis".
 Their data collection methods drew criticism from the scientific community.
 According to Terence Hines:

 Osis and Haraldsson's (1977) study was based on replies received from ten thousand questionnaires sent to doctors and nurses in the United States and India.
 Only 6.4 percent were returned.
 Since it was the doctors and nurses who were giving the reports, not the patients who had, presumably, actually had the experience, the reports were secondhand.
 This means they had passed through two highly fallible and constructive human memory systems (the doctor's or nurse's and the actual patient's) before reaching Osis and Haraldsson.

 The psychologist James Alcock criticized the study as it was anecdotal and described their results as "unreliable and uninterpretable."
-Paul Kurtz also criticized the study, saying all of the data was second-hand and influenced by cultural expectations.
+Paul Kurtz also criticized the study, saying all the data was second-hand and influenced by cultural expectations.